 What is a Hurricane Plan?

-Whatever format you use, you’ll need to detail where you’ll take your boat in case of a storm and how you’ll secure it.
+Whatever format you use, you’ll need to detail where you plan to take your boat in case of a storm and how you’ll secure it.

 Why Insurance Companies Require Hurricane Plans Now

-There are many more boats, and boats are much more expensive.
-Most cruising boats used to be under $100,000.
+Over the past two decades, cruising has become more popular.
+There are many more boats out there, and boats are much more expensive.
+When Dave and I began cruising, most cruising monohulls cost less than $100,000.
 Now the average is probably closer to $250,000.
-This increased financial risk has resulted in larger and larger losses when a hurricane strikes a populated area.
+This increased financial risk has resulted in larger and larger losses when hurricanes strike populated areas.

-Since no two harbors are alike, the hurricane plan allows you to convey to the insurance company your plan based on where you will be.
+In addition, since no two harbors are alike, your hurricane plan must convince the insurance company that your plan is specific to where you’re cruising.

 Securing Your Boat

-If you choose to leave your boat in a hurricane zone there are two main ways to secure your boat in the event of a named storm.
+If you choose to leave your boat in a hurricane zone, there are three main ways to secure your boat in the event of a named storm.

 You need to double your lines and add chafe guards before the hurricane arrives.
 You can determine the appropriate diameter and number of lines based on the size of your boat.